willn/go_meals_scheduling/SETUP.md

 ### Upload to Gather
 * open gather site, and upload the clean entries
+* resolve any scheduling conflicts
+  - check the Kitchen and Dining Room availability
-* resolve any scheduling conflicts... meals currently add 2h 15m before and after the announced meal serving time.
+  - meals currently add 2h 15m before and after the announced meal serving time.
     - Sundays: 3:15 - 7:45
     - Weekdays: 4:00 - 8:30
     - Meeting Night: 3:30 - 8:00
+* If Gather complains about row 2, that is actually the second row in the file.
+  The header is the 1st.

 ## Development notes between seasons